cuchi/website/assets/posts/go-vs-rust.md

 There is a large set of languages you can use to write CLI tools.

 In this case, I wanted a language I had little or no prior experience with, I also wanted one that could easily compile to a native executable, which is a nice perk to have on a CLI tool.

-My first obvious choice was Go, for some reason.
+My first obvious choice was Go, maybe because a lot of CLI tools I use are implemented using it.
 But I also had little experience with Rust, and I saw it could also be a good fit for this project.

 So... why not both?
 Since my main objective here is to learn, could be a great opportunity to implement this project twice and find what are the _pros and